LaserFR/LaserFR/README.md

    #### Data
    - **data/**
-     Contains the original and simulated images of attackers and the targets.
+     Contains the original and simulated images of attackers and the the original targets.
+     And the laser images and the real-world captured images.

    #### Models
    - **models/**